Last Updated on July 21, 2021 by Sarah

 4 – Ditch the non stick cookware

-Non stick cookware is big business, but it come with health implications – a main one being that poly and perfluoroalkyl substances (PFAS) used to create non-stick surfaces are toxic.
+Non stick cookware is big business, but it come with health implications – a main one being that poly and perfluoroalkyl substances (PFAS) used to create non-stick surfaces are potentially toxic.
 Switching to cast iron options is a much healthier option.

 5 – Invest in a counter compost bin